 About the San Jose Wind Symphony

 The San Jose Wind Symphony (SJWS) is the West Coast's premier wind symphony, providing high-quality musical performances for audiences of all ages.
-SJWS performs six to nine concerts a year at venues throughout the San Francisco Bay Area.
+SJWS performs five to nine concerts a year at venues throughout the San Francisco Bay Area.
 Each concert is a mixture of contemporary, classical and popular works for wind ensemble or symphonic band.